ruizr15/basecamp/README.md

 # Basecamp

-Basecamp is HackGSU's 2020 StateFarm Competition First Place Winner out of over 200 competitors.
+Basecamp is HackGSU's 2020 State Farm Competition First Place Winner out of over 200 competitors.

 ### What is it?